League rules as adopted November 2019

 A7 Sending Results – within 72 hours please!

-7.2 It makes our League more interesting and exciting, if people send their match results promptly.
-The HOME team must notify the League Secretary by e-mail of the names of ALL players and the result of the match within 72 hours of it being played.
-That normally means by Wednesday morning
+A7.2 It makes our League more interesting and exciting, if people send their match results promptly.
+The HOME team must notify the League Secretary by e-mail of the names of ALL players and the result of the match, including conceded matches, by 17:00 the same day.

-7.3 If the result is not received by the League Secretary, within 7 days of the scheduled match date, the home team will be fined £3 for a Late Scorecard.
+A7.3 If the result is not received by the League Secretary by 17:00 the same day, the home team will be fined £3 for a Late Scorecard.

 i) A readable, lifesize image of the scorecard, preferably in .jpeg (or other ‘universal’) picture format, separately attached to the e-mail